Nanocrystalline material: Solid-state processing

 Solid-state processes do not involve melting or evaporating the material and are typically done at relatively low temperatures.
 Examples of solid state processes include mechanical alloying using a high-energy ball mill and certain types of severe plastic deformation processes.

 Liquid processing

 Nanocrystalline metals can be produced by rapid solidification from the liquid using a process such as melt spinning.
-This often produces an amorphous metal, which can be transformed into an nanocrystalline metal by annealing above the crystallization temperature.
+This often produces an amorphous metal, which can be transformed into a nanocrystalline metal by annealing above the crystallization temperature.

 Vapor-phase processing

 Thin films of nanocrystalline materials can be produced using vapor deposition processes such as MOCVD.

 Solution processing

 Some metals, particularly nickel and nickel alloys, can be made into nanocrystalline foils using electrodeposition.

 Mechanical properties

 Nanocrystalline materials show exceptional mechanical properties relative to their coarse-grained varieties.
 Because the volume fraction of grain boundaries in nanocrystalline materials can be as large as 30%, the mechanical properties of nanocrystalline materials are significantly influenced by this amorphous grain boundary phase.
 For example, the elastic modulus has been shown to decrease by 30% for nanocrystalline metals and more than 50% for nanocrystalline ionic materials.
 This is because the amorphous grain boundary regions are less dense than the crystalline grains, and thus have a larger volume per atom, $\Omega$.
 Assuming the interatomic potential, $U(\Omega)$, is the same within the grain boundaries as in the bulk grains, the elastic modulus, $E \propto \partial^2 U/\partial \Omega^2$, will be smaller in the grain boundary regions than in the bulk grains.
 Thus, via the rule of mixtures, a nanocrystalline material will have a lower elastic modulus than its bulk crystalline form.